-The Pump Control Valve is designed to minimize the surges associated with the starting and stopping of pumps.
-The valve slowly opens and closes as required to control pumping related surges.
+The Pump Control Valve with Pressure Reducing Feature is designed to minimize the surges associated with the starting and stopping of pumps.
+The valve slowly opens and closes as required to control pumping related surges, and throttles to maintain a maximum downstream pressure during the pumping cycle.
 The pump starts and stops against a closed valve.

 Pump Start Up: When the pump is signaled to start, the 3-Way Solenoid is energized, directing pressure into the cover chamber of the 3-way Accelerator Pilot.
 The Accelerator Pilot allows the main valve cover chamber to be vented downstream, causing the valve to open at a controlled rate, gradually admitting pumping pressure into the distribution system.
 The rate of opening is controlled by the adjustable opening speed control, which restricts the speed of fluid and pressure evacuating the main valve cover chamber.
-The valve remains open during the pumping cycle.